 Free Singapore Sightseeing Tours

-Finally, if you have at least 5.5 hours to spare you can join a free Singapore sightseeing tour which run 6 times daily.
-You can choose between a Heritage or City Sights tour, both of which last approx 2.5 hours.
+Finally, if you have at least 5.5 hours to spare you can join a free Singapore sightseeing tour which run several times a day.
+You can choose between a Heritage or City Sights tour of Singapore or do a walking tour of Jewel.
+All tours last approx 2.5 hours.
 Simply register with one of the Free Singapore Tour desks in the transit area – do not pass immigration!

 One last thing..

-You can easily travel between the different terminals using the free Skytrain, which takes approx 4 minutes to reach each terminal.
-The Skytrain is currently undergoing some work and is therefore closed northbound between Terminals 2 and 3.
-You will need to head below the terminal to catch the transit bus, which takes a little bit longer – something to bear in mind before you spend a lot of time shopping/eating etc!
+You can easily travel between the different terminals using the free Skytrain, which takes around 4 minutes to reach each terminal.
 Find more info on the Skytrain here.